Overview

 In the standard TEFCA IAS flow, Fasten sends the patient to a CSP such as CLEAR or ID.me and receives

 the verified ID Token directly.
 In BYOI mode, your application owns that CSP experience.
-Your backend sends the CSP-issued
+Your backend sends a stable

-IAL2 ID Token to Fasten’s Identity service, receives a short-lived request_uri, and passes that value into Fasten Stitch
+patient_id to Fasten’s Identity service and receives a short-lived request_uri that can be passed into Fasten Stitch so

 BYOI is intended for organizations that have completed TEFCA subparticipant onboarding and have a CSP configured to issue

-ID Tokens with your organization’s HCID in the aud claim.
+ID Tokens with the organization’s HCID in the aud claim.
 If you do not have that setup yet, use the standard

 TEFCA IAS flow.